ZhumingLian/SHINE/README.md

 #### 3. IRF Evaluation Checkpoints

-Please follow the instructions in the [1st-Place-Solution-in-Google-Universal-Image-Embedding](https://github.com/ShihaoShao-GH/1st-Place-Solution-in-Google-Universal-Image-Embedding?tab=readme-ov-file)to obtain the IRF evaluation checkpoints and place the downloaded files in `ckpts/IRF_ckpts/` directory.
+Please follow the instructions in the [1st-Place-Solution-in-Google-Universal-Image-Embedding](https://github.com/ShihaoShao-GH/1st-Place-Solution-in-Google-Universal-Image-Embedding?tab=readme-ov-file) to obtain the IRF evaluation checkpoints and place the downloaded files in `ckpts/IRF_ckpts/` directory.

 #### 4. Datasets